 According to the Centers for Disease Control and Prevention (CDC), testing is not necessary for everyone who experiences symptoms of COVID-19.
 Wondering whether you or a loved one needs to be tested?
 Here’s what you should know.

-If you are experiencing symptoms of COVID-19 — including a cough, shortness of breath and feeling feverish — we first recommend you complete the free COVID-19 screening questionnaire available inside MyBSWHealth.
+If you are experiencing symptoms of COVID-19 — including a cough, shortness of breath and feeling feverish — contact your primary care physician or access our virtual care options in the MyBSWHealth app.

 The results of this questionnaire may provide reassurance about low risk with recommendations for hygiene and social distancing, or they may recommend further evaluation if you are at higher risk.

-After completing the screening questionnaire, you may be prompted to start an eVisit; eVisits based on COVID-19-related symptoms are available at no cost to you.
+After completing the screening questionnaire, you may be prompted to start an eVisit.
 Your eVisit submission will be evaluated by a Baylor Scott & White provider who can advise you on appropriate next steps and, if necessary, navigate you to a specimen collection site.

 Testing decisions are made by state and local health departments and/or individual clinicians.
 Ultimately, based on your individual situation and symptoms, your doctor or the clinician evaluating your eVisit submission may or may not recommend testing.